ytrqua3/music-prefernce-country-classification/README.md

        1. Apply weights (training recall is also low for small regions, the model is not picking up patterns about them, so adding variance might work)<br/>
        2. I came across a 'focal loss' metric for the model to learn (it focuses more on minority examples), but it seems to be very hard to implement <br/>
        3. use SMOTE to try fighting the dominance of large regions (but it creates users linearly which might destroy the pattern as preference of a human is not necessarily linear)<br/>
+      4.  apply temperature scaling to flatten out the probabilities, giving small regions a better chance in the following stage. (but it will favor dominant countries of each region)<br/>
     Final Approach:<br/>
-        1. apply weights (possibly improve the top3 recall by having decision boundries not ignoring small regions wc​=min(5,sqrt(N / (K*nc)​) -> smaller class size larger weight (with cap and sqrt so it dont go crazy)<br/>
+        1. apply weights (possibly improve the top3 recall by having decision boundries not ignoring small regions wc​=min(5,sqrt(N / (K*nc)​) -> smaller class size larger weight (with cap and sqrt so it dont go crazy), it might come with a cost of losing some recall for large regions<br/>
-        2. apply temperature scaling to flatten out the probabilities, giving small regions a better chance in the following stage.<br/>

   - Comparing performance of weighted and unweighted region model: